 As an Ontario teacher, Media Literacy is one of the strands within our Language curriculum to be assessed and taught.
 I am being honest when I say that I struggled to find a meaningful way to teach and assess Media Literacy.
 There is so much to teach, so fitting it in was a challenge.

-Today I want to share with you my solution - integration!
+Today I want to share with my solution - integration!
 I now teach Media Literacy expectations embedded into my healthy eating curriculum and incorporate math, visual arts and oral communication too.
+I use cereal boxes as a means to teach the media literacy skills my students need.
 Now I am getting much more bang for my buck in terms of covering the curriculum and assessing my students.

 This is what I created:

 There is a lot of content in this unit.
+It provides everything you need to use cereal boxes to teach Media Literacy.
 The beauty of it is you can pick and choose how much you want to use and still teach the content you need to cover.

-Within the lessons I have included links to resources on the internet to make it easy for teachers to find exactly what they need to share with their students for each lessons.
+Within the lessons, I have included links to resources on the internet to make it easy for teachers to find exactly what they need to share with their students for each lesson.
 No more failed google searches to find what you want! #win.

 Students can complete a number of graphic organizers to not only plan their cereal box but to think critically about media elements used in cereal box packaging.
 If at all possible ask parents to save cereal boxes for you so that you have good collection of different kinds of boxes - healthy and not so healthy choices.

-After looking at cereal boxes and investigating what media elements food packager designers use they are ready to design their own.
+After looking at cereal boxes and investigating what media elements food package designers use they are ready to design their own.

 When they are all finished with the project there is a rubric you can use to assess their media literacy expectations as well as some oral language expectations if you choose to have your students orally present their cereal box designs.